leedd87/JS-EvenOrOddNumbers/README.md

 - 🌱 I’m currently learning **all about developing**

-- 👨‍💻 All of my projects are available at [https://github.com/leedd87/CODER-ProyectoFinal](https://github.com/leedd87/CODER-ProyectoFinal)
+- 👨‍💻 Some of my projects are available at [https://github.com/leedd87/CODER-ProyectoFinal](https://github.com/leedd87/CODER-ProyectoFinal)

 - 📫 How to reach me **leedav87@gmail.com**